-- All solar panels must be a dark color such as black, gray, charcoal to closely match the roof material and appear non-obtrusive. - Solar must be of the least reflective material available. - Panels shall have minimum spacing between them. - No panels shall be elevated above the roof plane with angle brackets or similar features all solar panels and associated hardware must be mounted flush to the roof. - All piping, wiring, and color devices on the roof plane must be hidden or minimally visible.
+- All solar panels must be a dark color such as black, gray, charcoal to closely match the roof material and appear non-obtrusive. - The solar panels must consist of non-reflective material. - Panels shall have minimum spacing between them. - No panels shall be elevated above the roof plane with angle brackets or similar features all solar panels and associated hardware must be mounted flush to the roof.

+- All piping, wiring, and color devices on the roof plane must be hidden or minimally visible.
 All conduit and wiring leading from the ground plane to the solar panels must be concealed along an inside corner and or painted to match the structure's siding - Satellite dishes should be located out of view of the street and with respect to surrounding neighbors is possible. - Satellite dishes larger than 36" are not allowed.

-In general chimneys of masonry and stucco are encouraged.
+In general chimneys of masonry, stucco and siding are encouraged.
 Chimney materials shall be similar to major exterior finish materials used on the home.
 Back draft and spark arrestors shall be considered in chimney designs.
-Exposed flues and vents for gas-operated fireplaces or other equipment such as furnaces should be hidden from primary view and painted to blend with the nearest building material.
+Exposed flues and vents for gas-operated fireplaces or other equipment such as furnaces should be hidden from primary view and painted to blend with the nearest building material or enclosed.
 All flues six inches in diameter or greater shall be enclosed with chimneys.